29Schiller/Coding-Everyday-Till-Become-An-Intern/README.md

   + Hà Anh Khoa

 ## Object
+The project goal is to create a game based on 2D game concepts and have a conference inspired from the concepts of a platform game.
+The game is developed with the goal of mastering Java Programming and implementing OOP and SOLID design principles while creating an enjoyable and accessible gaming experience.
+This project was specifically designed using the Java language, incorporating Object-Oriented Programming.
+This approach has effectively resolved several issues that commonly arise when using the traditional Procedural-Oriented Method:

 ● The code becomes more transparent, easily understandable, and concise.

 ● The project represents a cohesive logical system, achieved by combining numerous related classes.